gramener/gramex/gramex/apps/guide/quickstart/README.md

     YAMLURL: $YAMLURL/ui/               # ... at this URL
 ```

-At this point, `gramex.yaml` now contains the following lines and will not change for the rest of this tutorial.
+At this point, `gramex.yaml` contains the following lines and will not change for the rest of this tutorial.
 Essentially, we are done with the backend configuration.

 ```yaml
 # gramex.yaml